Before You Arrive

 Learn More

-• Make appointment for US visa
+• Make appointment for US visa or apply for a change of status

 Make an appointment at a U.S. consular office or embassy to apply for an F-1 or J-1 visa.

 Citizens of Canada are exempt from this requirement.
-Citizens of Bermuda are typically exempt (see details).

 Learn More

-• Speak to your doctor
+• Speak to your doctor and request copies of your immunization records

 You need to ensure that you have treatment set up for any conditions that will require management while you are in the U.S. Speak to your doctor to make a plan.
+You will need to prove that you've that you've received the required vaccinations and immunizations in order to attend DU.

 Learn More

-• Book Airline Ticket to the U.S.
+• Book Flight to Denver

 You must arrive in the United States no later than the program start date listed on your Form I-20 or DS-2019.
 We strongly recommend you arrive several days early so you can settle into Denver and attend International Student Orientation.